evermeer/EVCloudKitDao/README.md

 4) Go to AppMessage target settings and update the:

 - bundle name (usually your own reversed domain)
-- Change the team settings (your own certificate)
+- Change the team settings (your own certificate that is enabled for push notifications)
 - fix the iCloud capabilities. (check key-value store and CloudKit with a default container)
+- fix the capabilities for Background Modes 'Background fetch' and 'Remote notifications'

 5) Build and Run the app.
 In the AppDelegate there is a call to initiate all objects (createRecordTypes).
 All required CloudKit objects will be created.